-Eritrea

-Risk Level: Extreme

-Country Overview:

 The security situation in some parts of Eritrea is hazardous.
 Due to travel restrictions, limited consular assistance, and political volatility, it is advised to exercise increased caution in Eritrea.
 There is a high risk to personal safety and security because of petty crimes like bandit attacks and pickpocketing, the ongoing instability with Ethiopia, and border disputes with Djibouti.
-Landmines can be found in many remote areas in Eritrea, particularly in Nakfa, AdiKeih, Arezza, the 40 km-wide regions between the Mereb and Setit Rivers, and in the region north and west of Keren,

-areas near Ghinda, Massawa, Barentu, Agordat, Dekemhare, and south of Tessenei.
+Landmines can be found in many remote areas in Eritrea, particularly in Nakfa, AdiKeih, Arezza, the 40 km-wide regions between the Mereb and Setit Rivers, and in the region north and west of Keren, areas near Ghinda, Massawa, Barentu, Agordat, Dekemhare, and south of Tessenei.

 Avoiding all travel within 25km of Eritrea's land borders is advised.
 All border crossings between Eritrea and Ethiopia are closed, and all foreign nationals, including diplomats, must apply for a travel permit well in advance to leave Asmara.
-Bearers of US passports are advised to avoid attempting land travel between the two countries.
-In Eritrea, the US government cannot provide emergency services to US citizens because US government employees must obtain special clearance to travel outside Asmara.
+Bearers of U.S. passports are advised to avoid attempting land travel between the two countries.

+In Eritrea, the U.S. government cannot provide emergency services to U.S. citizens because U.S. government employees must obtain special clearance to travel outside Asmara.
 Eritrean law enforcement officials regularly block access to foreign nationals in detention.
-Therefore, the US Embassy may not receive notification or be allowed access if you are detained or arrested.
+Therefore, the U.S. Embassy may not receive notification or be allowed access if you are detained or arrested.

 Ethiopia

 Risk Level: High

-Country Overview:

 The security climate in some parts of Ethiopia is complex, with some highly unsafe regions.
-Due to armed conflict, communications disruptions, civil unrest, crime, terrorism, extreme risk, and uncertainty, it is advised to reconsider travel to Ethiopia.
+Due armed conflict, communications disruptions, civil unrest, crime, terrorism, extreme risk, and uncertainty, it is advised to reconsider travel to Ethiopia.
 There is a risk of widespread protests in response to political and religious unrest.
-Demonstrations may occur at short notice and result in

-enormous gatherings, leading to travel disruptions and road closures.
+Demonstrations may occur at short notice and result enormous gatherings, leading to travel disruptions and road closures.
 You should use caution and avoid crowds, especially near places of worship.

-Though the military conflict in Tigray subsided after the Ethiopian Government and Tigray People's Liberation Front signed a peace agreement in 2022, a state of emergency was imposed in August 2023 after conflict started between Amhara militia groups (Fano) and the Ethiopian National Defence Force.
+A state of emergency was imposed in August 2023 after conflict started between Amhara militia groups (Fano) and the Ethiopian National Defence Force (ENDF).
+The ENDF has been unable to defeat the Fano militia and wrest control of Amhara from the group.
+Travelers are advised to avoid all travel to the region.

 It is advised to avoid all travel within 10km of the border of Eritrea, South Sudan, and Kenya and 20km of the border with Sudan.
-It is also advised to avoid travel to the whole of the Tigray regional state, the whole of Gambella provincial state, the West Wollega Zone, East Wollega Zone, Kellem Wellega and Horo Gudru Wellega in the Oromia regional state, the total of Metekel Zone and Maokomo Special zone in the Benishangul Gumuz provincial state, north of the A4 road in West Shewa Zone, south and west of the A3 in North Shewa Zone in the Oromia regional state, and within 100km of the border with Tigray provincial state to the north of Anseba town in Afar, and within 30km of the border with Tigray to the south of Anseba town in Afar.
-The Ethiopian government frequently restricts or shuts down internet, cellular data, and phone services during and after civil unrest, limiting access to US Embassy consular services.
-The US Embassy cannot provide emergency assistance to citizens outside Addis Ababa.
+It is also advised to avoid travel to the whole of the Tigray regional state, the whole of Gambella provincial state, the West Wollega Zone, East Wollega Zone, Kellem Wellega and Horo Gudru Wellega in the Oromia regional state, the total of Metekel Zone and Maokomo Special zone in the Benishangul Gumuz provincial state, north of the A4 road in West Shewa Zone, North Shewa Zone in the Oromia regional state, and within 100km of the border with Tigray provincial state to the north of Anseba town in Afar, and within 30km of the border with Tigray to the south of Anseba town in Afar.

+The Ethiopian Government frequently restricts or shuts down internet, cellular data, and phone services during and after civil unrest, limiting access to U.S. Embassy consular services.
+The U.S. Embassy cannot provide emergency assistance to citizens outside Addis Ababa.

 There is an ongoing threat of terrorism across Ethiopia.
 Westerners, including British nationals, may be targeted, with attacks potentially occurring at religious events, public holidays, or other gatherings.
 These attacks can be indiscriminate and may affect areas frequented by foreign nationals.
-Air travelers are limited to 3,000 Ethiopian Birrs when entering or leaving Ethiopia.
-Carrying more than the limit can result in a seizure as well as a prison sentence.
-Cash over 500 USD must be declared when crossing a land border.
-Keep your receipt if you change currency into Birr; otherwise, you may be unable to exchange leftover money.